-Since 1989, NHPF has provided service-enriched housing for thousands of low and moderate income Americans from coast to coast.
+Since 1989, NHPF has provided service-enriched housing for thousands of low and moderate income Americans.

-Today, our portfolio includes 56 properties providing nearly 10,000 affordable housing units in 15 states and the District of Columbia.
-Throughout all these communities, we are committed to serving families with children, adults, and seniors living in NHPF properties.
+Today, our portfolio includes 61 properties providing 10,354 affordable housing units in 16 states and the District of Columbia.
+Throughout all these NHPF communities, we are committed to serving families with children, adults, and seniors.

 NHPF is committed to so much more than the “bricks and mortar” of affordable housing.
 The work we do doesn’t just put roofs over people’s heads—it builds communities and strives towards a more equitable and inclusive society.

-The needs of these renters will vary vastly from those of the current population.
-It is up to housing providers like NHPF to assess and provide critical services, as well as sought-after amenities that will meet these needs.
-It is also up to us to keep looking at future populations and remain a flexible, adaptable organization ready to meet the challenges of a changing world.
+The requirements of these renters will vary vastly from those of the current population.
+It is up to housing providers like NHPF to assess and provide critical services, as well as sought-after amenities that will meet ever-changing needs.

 Specifically, developers can view the built environment as a catalyst for fighting social and racial injustice.
 Looking forward, this approach could include providing additional resources, such as a local grocery store, school, or medical facility, to improve resident quality of life.
 In many instances, this requires a strong partnership and a strategic and unique financing structure that supports both residential and commercial uses.